Assistant Professor of Economics

 How arming strategies shape war and peace in a non-monotonic way, and why David may out-invest Goliath in arms.

-5. Anti-corruption Campaigns and Organized Violence: The Good, The Bad, And The Bloody (with Shuo Chen and Xuanyi Wang)
+5. Godfather Politicians and Organized Violence: The Good, The Bad, And The Bloody (with Shuo Chen and Xuanyi Wang)

-A corrupt official may serve as Godfather to arbitrate local mafia disputes.
-When anti-corruption campaigns net the official, it also creates a power vacuum, thus the surge of local violence.
+A corrupt politician may serve as Godfather to arbitrate local mafia disputes peacefully.
+When the politician is eradicated, the local power vacuum leads to surges of local violence.

 6. Law vs. Lynching: A History of Vigilantes (with Shuo Chen and Bo Yang)

 Lynching sometimes collaborates with law enforcement to realize social "justice", but is always punished by law for social stability.
 We show how strong state capacity weakens lynching, and why sometimes a lynching state may exist.